-17 Speech by SEC Commissioner: Remarks to the Investment Company Institute Procedures Conference.
+Speech by SEC Commissioner: Remarks to the Investment Company Institute Procedures Conference.
 Paul R. Carey, Commissioner, U.S. Securities & Exchange Commission.
 December 9, 1999.

-18 "Investment Funds in Canada and Consumer Protection - Strategies for the Millennium," A Review by Glorianne Stromberg prepared for the Office of Consumer Affairs Industry, Canada, October 1998 at page 131.
-19 Supra note 5 at page 91.
+[&]quot;Investment Funds in Canada and Consumer Protection - Strategies for the Millennium," A Review by Glorianne Stromberg prepared for the Office of Consumer Affairs, Industry Canada, October 1998 at page 131.

-How should CIS regulators respond to the regulatory issues?
+Responding to the regulatory issues